 (4) Coat caliper mounting bolts with silicone grease.
-Then install and tighten bolts to $10-20 \text{ N} \cdot \text{m}$ (7-15 ft. lbs.).
+Then install and tighten bolts to 15 N·m (11 ft. lbs.).

 CAUTION: If new caliper bolts are being installed, or if the original reason for repair was a drag/pull condition, check caliper bolt length before proceeding.
-If the bolts have a shank length greater than 67.6 mm (2.66 in.), they may contact the inboard brake shoe causing a partial apply condition.
-Refer to Figure 14 for the required caliper bolt length.
+Bolts must not have a shank length greater than 67.6 mm (2.66 in.)
+(Fig. 32).